 Periodontists are specialists in diagnosing, preventing, and treating periodontal disease.
-Periodontics in Webster, TX also includes specialties in treating oral inflammation and dental implants.
+Periodontics also includes specialties in treating oral inflammation and dental implants.
 Following extensive training for gum disease treatment, our specialists also receive additional education following dental school.
-In doing so, your Texas periodontist gets the most up to date techniques regarding how to diagnose and treat periodontal disease.
+In doing so, our periodontists learn the most up to date techniques regarding how to diagnose and treat periodontal disease.
 To learn more about our treatment options, contact Lovett Dental Webster today at 832.909.1469.

 Do I Need Periodontic Dentistry?

 There are instances when a patient’s family dentist can treat the early symptoms of gum disease effectively.
-If you’re unsure how to tell when you need periodontics in Webster, TX, here are some signs:
+If you’re unsure how to tell when you need periodontics from Lovett Dental Webster, here are some signs:

-- There’s a change in your bite: It’s critical to see a Texas periodontist if you notice changes in your teeth when brushing, chewing, or talking.
+- There’s a change in your bite: It’s critical to see one of our Texas periodontists if you notice changes in your teeth when brushing, chewing, or talking.
 Your periodontist can determine why these changes are occurring.

 - Your gums are bleeding, red, or swollen: These symptoms indicate that it’s time to see a periodontist.
-Periodontics in Webster, TX, can address any minor issues that might be occurring before they worsen.
+Periodontics at Lovett Dental Webster can address any minor issues that might be occurring before they worsen.

 - Teeth are starting to feel loose: If your teeth feel loose, that could be a sign of serious infections, including periodontitis and thinning bone.
 Even if you think you could be imagining things, schedule an exam with a periodontist.